 You can also use steel wool or sponge to clean the grates.
 Just make sure that you do not put too much pressure to damage the grates.

-Now you are done with the grilling season, and it is the winter season, so you need to get rid of the grill and store it somewhere.
+Now you are done with the grilling season, and it is the winter season, so you need to store the Big Green Egg somewhere.

 Well, since the grill is massive, you will need to find a place where it fits.